Udita Goswami

 Udita Goswami (born 9 February 1984) is an Indian actress who worked in Hindi cinema.
-She has been married to film director Mohit Suri since 2013, making her a part of the Bhatt family.
+She dated and later married Hindi film director Mohit Suri.

 Personal life

 Goswami was born in Dehradun.
 Her father is from Banaras and her mother is from Shillong.
 Goswami's grandmother is Nepalese.
 She completed her education in Dehradun where she studied at Cambrian Hall and D.A.V.
 Public school until class 9.

 After a few years of dating, Goswami married Mohit Suri in 2013.
 They have two children, a daughter born in 2015 and a son born in 2018.
 She is the sister-in-law of actors Pooja Bhatt, Alia Bhatt and Emraan Hashmi.

 Career

 Goswami started her career as a model and later began acting in Hindi films.

 At 16, I walked the ramp in Dehradun for a fashion institute.
 After that, I shifted to Delhi to pursue my career in modelling, I sent some pictures which were taken at home to an MTV Model Mission contest.
 I was selected and won.
 Slowly, I started getting more assignments and did a lot of commercials.
 I became one of the top models in Delhi.
 I was the first one to appear on the cover of Elle magazine.

 She worked as a model for brands like Pepsi, Titan Watches and debuted in Bollywood opposite John Abraham with Paap, which was also Pooja Bhatt's directorial debut.
 She later starred in Zeher opposite her brother-in-law Emraan Hashmi and Aksar opposite Dino Morea.
 She also appeared with Upen Patel in Ahmed Khan's music video for the remix of Kya Khoob Lagti Ho.